- Governments, multilateral organizations, and private firms have spent billions of dollars to develop effective vaccines for COVID-19.

 Clinical trials are crucial indicators of whether a vaccine is effective.
 Potential vaccines, as with other drugs, are commonly tested in animals first.
 Human trials are broken up into three phases, progressively increasing the number of volunteers.
 If a vaccine candidate appears to be ineffective, has harmful side effects, or is too similar to existing vaccines, it won’t move on.
 Trials are often carried out “blind,” by which some groups are administered the vaccine and some receive a placebo.

 If a vaccine candidate is considered successful in human trials, the developers can seek approval by a national or regional regulatory agency, such as the FDA or the European Medicines Agency.
 In the United States, less than 10 percent of all drugs that go into clinical trials make it past this part of the process.
 Prior to approval, a vaccine maker can ask the FDA for an emergency use authorization (EUA), which allows the sale of unapproved medical products.
 Finally, the vaccine must be approved by national regulators in other countries to be distributed abroad.
 Following approval, the vaccine can be manufactured for broad use.
-In May 2021, Pfizer and BioNTech applied for the FDA’s full approval of their COVID-19 vaccine; several weeks later, Moderna applied for a license for its vaccine.
+In August 2021, the FDA granted approval to the Pfizer-BioNTech vaccine, the first to receive a license in the United States.
+(Moderna is awaiting a decision on its application.)

 Additionally, while the WHO does not approve drugs, the vaccine maker can request prequalification by the WHO—a process to determine quality assurance.
 Many low- and middle-income countries rely on WHO prequalification [PDF] when buying medicines.
 The WHO similarly maintains an emergency use listing (EUL) for unlicensed vaccines and other medical products during a health crisis; more than half a dozen COVID-19 vaccines have been issued an EUL.